galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 {: .hands_on}

-In the 'Prediction files' collection there must be a file containing predictions of the probability of the presence of each taxon for each environmental pixel (latitude, longitude) for each occurrence file you entered.
+In the 'Prediction files' collection there must be a file containing predictions of the probability of the presence of each taxon for each "environmental pixel" (latitude, longitude) for each occurrence file you entered.

-In the collection 'Validation files' there must be a file containing for each taxon the validation metrics of the associated model.
+In the 'Validation files' collection there must be a file containing for each taxon the validation metrics of the associated model.

-In the collection 'Species distribution prediction map' there must be for each taxon a map representing their probability of presence at each environmental layer pixel.
+In the 'Species distribution prediction maps' collection there must be for each taxon a map representing their probability of presence at each environmental layer pixel.
 Here is an example:

 ![Species distribution map](./Images/BRT-Echinodermata_Crinoidea_Comatulida_Antedonidae_Florometra_mawsoni__pred_plot.png "Florometra mawsoni distribution from BRT")